ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 );
 ```

-The `TestBed` will instantiate the `MoviesStore` and can then test it right away.
+The `TestBed` will instantiate the `MoviesStore`, allowing you to test it immediately.

 _movies.store.spec.ts_